Formula 1 went in Las Vegas and it was a party. And if you don’t think so you don’t know a steering wheel from a checkered flag.

-This is actually the second open-wheel street race in Vegas.
+This was actually the second open-wheel street race in Vegas.
 Back in 1981 and 1982, IndyCar staged races that went around the Caesar Palace fountains (the same ones which Evel Knievel jumped in his motorcycle, landed awkwardly and broke almost every bone in his body).

 Longtime IndyCar veterans still talk about how great that race and setting was to this day.
 So imagine F1 in a modern-day Vegas.
-It’s going to be off the hook!

 And, as auto racing historians know, F1 was the original series in the early days of the Long Beach Grand Prix until it was decided that it was too expensive so organizers changed it to an IndyCar race, which it is today.